 Click on the blue button to learn more.

-Many of us were not taught of the 5 Rs of sustainability in school.
-For a while, teachers often discussed the 3 Rs, which is reduce, reuse, and recycle.
-But what we did not know is that there appears to be 2 more.
-These are refuse and rot.
-Additionally, you have to prioritise them in order: Refuse, Reuse, Reduce, Recycle, and Rot.
+Many of us were taught about sustainability in school.
+For a while, teachers often discussed the 3 Rs, which is the reduce, reuse, and recycle concept.
+Let me elaborate them to you further.

 This is one of the most common Rs to many people.
 You almost always hear people say “reduce, reuse, and recycle” in waste management.
 Now, reducing means cutting down the consumption in everything, which is quite obvious.
 For example, you can buy used clothes in good condition instead of buying new ones.
 This means you help the environment by saving resources, all the while saving up money.
 Another example would be to look for products with less packaging.
 Additionally, buy in bulk to reduce packaging.